 Keisha Jones, LMSW (she/her) is a Bronx native whose passion for social work and therapy was sparked by her grandmother, a teacher, and her mother, a caretaker of the developmentally disabled.
 Keisha witnessed their work and impact on the community and strives to uphold their legacy of support and healing through her own work.
 Her experience includes child welfare, criminal justice, and homelessness specializing in grief, trauma, anxiety and depression.
 Keisha earned her Bachelor of Arts in Psychology from St. Bonaventure University and her Master of Social Work from Hunter College, City of New York.

-Emilija Karastanovic, MSW, (she/her) was born first generation Montenegrin- American.
+Emilija Karastanovic, LMSW, (she/her) was born first generation Montenegrin- American.
 Both her mother and father were born in Montenegro and came shortly after the Yugoslavian War started.
 Her background in interdisciplinary studies and experience of both cultures has helped shape her identity as an anti-oppressive social worker.
 Emilija has extensive knowledge and involvement as a childcare worker which aided her completion of her Master of Social Worker at New York University.
+Emilija specializes in working with white parents of Black and Brown children and working with adopted children who are struggling in school, self-esteem, and in relationships.

 Sign up for information on workshops, supervision and more by clicking here: